neatMon-Inc/neatmon.api/README.md

 # Description
-Data services for neatMon devices.
+This is an example for the data services to receive data from neatMon devices.
 Allows incoming data to be received, parsed and stored in a database for later retrieval in other apps and services.

 For assistance please contact info@neatmon.com

 # Getting Started
-After bringing up the neatMon API using the appropriate make commands, the app can be reached from a web browser at the address `http://localhost:3000/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current time should be displayed)
+After bringing up the neatMon API using the appropriate make commands, the app can be reached from a web browser at the address `http://localhost/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current time should be displayed)

 # Installation
 The API requires Docker to be installed and running, or can be run locally with the `node index.js` command, however there may be issues that arise as versions differ from development environments and production and as such Docker is preferred method for maintaining the consistency between different environments.

 ## System requirements
-Linux system is preferred, though others can be substituted, the following packages may be required
+Linux system is preferred, though others can be substituted, the following packages are suggest/required

 Required packages:
 * make